Quiet Towns of Mexico

 The focus here is on towns where these patterns remain visible, rather than on well-known destinations reshaped by global tourism.

-Places to begin
+Quiet places to begin

 Quiet Towns of Mexico